HarryLovesCode/Svelte-VSCode-Extension-Boilerplate/README.md

 ## Notes

 - Currently, you need to manually press the green "refresh" icon in your initial editor to trigger a refresh.
 I highly recommend protyping your Svelte application separately first until I can come up with a good solution.
+- If you find *any* issues, please file a report.
+This is going to be used as a template for several other projects I am beginning and I would appreciate any help.

 ## Example Usage